Introduction to security and authentication

 What is authentication?

-Authorization is the process of verifying client privileges prior to accessing a secure resource.
-After users and applications successfully authenticate with ArcGIS, the service they are trying to access will authorize the request if they have the appropriate privileges.
+Authorization is the process of verifying client prior to accessing a secure resource.
+After users and applications successfully authenticate with ArcGIS, the they are trying to access will authorize the request if they have the appropriate privileges.

 How authentication works